 It’s that time of year again!
-Crawfish season is back in Houston once again, this time a month early due to warmer weather in the region this past November and December.
-We pulled together a list of the 12 mudbug staples in Houston to help you navigate this delicious time of year.
+Crawfish season came early again after warmer winter weather throughout the region.
+We pulled together a list of the 12 mudbug staples in Houston along with a few picks from our local readers in a Battle of the Mudbugs to help you navigate this delicious time of year.
 Whether you prefer Vietnamese or Cajun style boils, Htown has them all!

 (Pro Tip: If you don't know the proper way to eat crayfish, need beer pairings, or want a great recipe, check out our Crawfish Season in Houston page.)

 Click image above to learn more about crawfish season in Houston

 Many locals believe Crawfish Shack has the best crawfish in the Houston region - it received the highest number of reader votes in our poll.
 We’ll let you decide after making the trip out to either the Magnolia or original Crosby location.
 The menu is pretty straight forward offering only fresh crawfish, gulf shrimp, and snow crab.
 Order your heaping serving of crawdads as mild, medium, spicy, or meaux (mo) spicy depending on what style you prefer.
 Diners can also get crawfish etouffee, gumbo, or sausage and red beans on the side. learn more